benwhalley/atom-language-stata/README.md

 This package includes syntax highlighting, but no tools for executing Stata code.

-To execute Stata code from Atom, consider the `script` package in Atom.
+To execute Stata code from Atom, consider either the `stata-exec` or `script` packages in Atom.